 Fort Wright, Kentucky

 Kenton County’s energy management program has proven to be an inspiring success story, paving the way for other districts and showing industry peers what’s possible when you get the right plans, tools and people in place.
+In fact, they’ve won the EPA’s Energy Star Partner of the Year Award seven times, most recently in 2020.

 Let's go back to 2005.